fud/CryptoCowboy-1/README.md

 If you're unfamiliar with how the algorithm works and have not used the original version, I advise either waiting until a more user friendly version is released or asking for help on our Discord channel.

 I will be pushing weekly updates so stay tuned for more.

+### Patch Notes
+As of Alpha-10, you no longer need to manually pass the 'inflectionPoint' variable everytime the program is run.
+It only needs to be used once.